Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: Comparison of results and reach at colliders

 \subsection{Discussion on $S_1$}

-Compiling the results for various different final states of $S_1$ leptoquark at the LHC, discussed in \autoref{sec:S1}, as a first step, we note down the variations of different production cross-sections and branching fractions as functions of three parameters, namely, $M_{S_1}$, $Y_{ S_1}^{33}$ and $Z_{ S_1}^{23}$.
+Compiling the results for various different finalstates of $S_1$ leptoquark at the LHC, discussed in \autoref{sec:S1}, as a first step, we note down the variations of different production cross-sections and branching fractions as functions of three parameters, namely, $M_{S_1}$, $Y_{ S_1}^{33}$ and $Z_{ S_1}^{23}$.
 Then we weigh the signals and model backgrounds presented in any table accordingly to calculate the signal significance for different values of these three NP parameters.
-In this case, we find from the results quoted in \autoref{sec:S1_btau}, which aim at the final state composed of a $b-$jet and $\tau-$jet, the signal numbers in \autoref{btau1} and \autoref{btau3} are dominated by one particular production channel $c/t-g \to S_1\tau$ and $b-g \to S_1 \nu$, respectively.
-However, the situation with final state consisting of a $c-$jet and $\tau-$jet(s) (discussed in \autoref{sec:S1_ctau}) is different as in most of the cases all the production channels contribute equally and it is not possible to separate out any particular contribution with reasonable signal significance.
-Thus, we examine the cases described in \autoref{btau1} and \autoref{btau3} in the subsequent paragraphs.
+In this case, we find from the results quoted in \autoref{sec:S1_btau}, which aim at the finalstate composed of a $b-$jet and $\tau-$jet, the signal numbers in \autoref{btau1} and \autoref{btau3} are dominated by one particular production channel $c/t-g \to S_1\tau$ and $b-g \to S_1 \nu$, respectively.
+When it comes to the finalstates with a $c-$jet, similar pattern is seen in \autoref{ctau2} as discussed in \autoref{sec:S1_ctau}.
+In the other two finalstates described in \autoref{btau2} and \autoref{ctau1}, all the production channels contribute comparably, and hence it is not possible to single out any particular contribution with reasonable signal significance.
+Hence, we examine the cases described in \autoref{btau1}, \autoref{btau3}, and \autoref{ctau2} in the subsequent paragraphs.